justinthelaw/opera/README.md

 </div>

 **_Opera_**: Latin word (plural of opus) meaning "work," "effort," or "service."
-Usually referring to an individual or group's skillful or creative work.
+Usually referring to an individual or group's skillful or creative endeavors.

 Opera is a project focused on developing a set of tools to automate the pointless aspects of performance report and award writing so that officer and enlisted members can focus more on the individual and the achievements, rather than worry about irrelevant formatting.
 The ultimate objective is to allow the end-user to type or speak a stream of consciousness about a member's accomplishments and let Opera handle the rest.